Why Does My Cat Hate Other Cats?

 Play aggression

-And when it comes to cat-on-cat aggression, this comes as a result of territorial aggression, status-induced aggression, and inter-cat aggression.
+And when it comes to cat-on-cat aggression, it results from territorial aggression, status-induced aggression, and inter-cat aggression.

-With territorial aggression, a frustrated veteran cat may even attack another veteran cat if a new cat is brought into the home.
-They are clearly frustrated and simply redirecting their anger on an easy target, unfortunately.
+With territorial aggression, a frustrated veteran cat may even attack another cat, even a veteran one, if a new cat is introduced into the home.
+They are frustrated and simply redirecting their anger to an easy target, unfortunately.
 For status-induced aggression, a cat could go as far as to block exits/doors, access to the litter box or food bowls, or anything to show the other feline who is boss.
-This strong desire to define the pecking order is something a frustrated cat does when they are feeling threatened.
+This intense desire to define the pecking order is a behavior exhibited by a frustrated cat when it feels threatened.

 And for inter-cat aggression?
-Well, this often comes from an unaltered cat entering maturity.
-This one can be avoided by taking the Bob Barker advice and always having your pet spayed or neutered.
-After all, there are already so many unwanted litters and cats living the lonely shelter life.
+This often occurs when an unaltered cat reaches maturity.
+This one can be avoided by taking Bob Barker’s advice and always having your pet spayed or neutered.
+After all, there are already many unwanted litters and cats living a lonely life in shelters.
 It’s just another reason why spaying and neutering your pet is always a top priority.

 Was this article helpful?